Vowel overlap in R: More advanced topics

 function, we can relatively easily apply it to each of these datasets.

 So this is pretty cool.
-Here you can see that my fail-fell vowel classes are quite distinct with a Pillai score of 0.76.
-Meanwhile, my pin-pen vowels are a bit more overlapped with a Pillai score of 0.28, but not as much as the low back vowels.
+Here you can see that my fail-fell vowel classes are quite distinct with a Pillai score of 0.82.
+My pin-pen vowels are also quite distinct with a Pillai score of 0.70.

 So we’ve run the same thing three times on three different datasets.
 But can we do this even more elegantly?
 Sure!